vjavle28/sailbot/USAGE.md

 ![Supabase Netlify extension configuration](/public/images/guides/deploy-button.png)

-Once the build is complete, navigate to your production URL and you should see the **frameworks** that we just added to the database.
+Once the build is complete, navigate to your production URL and you should see the recent **sailboat sensor** readings that were added to the database.

 ![Template with data](/public/images/guides/web-frameworks.png)